Jobs at risk of automation

 Services No Longer Required: Which Jobs Are Most at Risk?

-Long before the emergence of ChatGPT and other AI tools threatening to take over our jobs, technological advancements have altered the way people work, making some occupations disappear, while others emerged.
+Long before the emergence of artificial intelligence, which many fear will make some jobs obsolete, technological advancements have altered the way people work, making some occupations disappear, while others emerged.
 Did you know, for example, that people used to work as living alarm clocks before actual alarm clocks became a thing?
 “Knocker uppers”, as they were called, would walk around in industrial England, wielding a long stick with which they’d tap on workers’ doors to wake them in time for their shifts.
 There also used to be “computers” long before the arrival of personal computers.
 They were persons performing mathematical calculations, a service that is no longer required today.

-As the following chart shows, cashiers, who are at risk of being replaced by self-checkout, are projected to see the biggest drop in employment over the next decade with 348,100 fewer jobs in 2032 than in 2022.
-Other jobs high on the list are secretaries, office clerks and customer service representatives, with each of these occupations expected to see employment decline by more than 150,000 jobs until 2032.
-When looking at relative employment changes, word processors and typists (-39 percent) and watch and clock repairers (-30 percent) are most at risk of losing their jobs, with other relatively rare occupations also high on the list.
+As the following chart shows, cashiers, who are at risk of being replaced by self-checkout, are projected to see the biggest drop in employment over the next decade with 313,600 fewer jobs in 2034 than in 2024.
+Other jobs high on the list are office clerks and customer service representatives, the latter in particular vulnerable to the rise of AI-powered customer service chatbots.
+When looking at relative employment changes, word processors and typists (-36 percent), roof bolters (-34 percent) and telephone operators (-27 percent) are the most quickly disappearing jobs, neither of which move the needle in absolute numbers, however, due to them being relatively rare occupations to begin with.

 Description